Updated July 14, 2023

 - Ensure that all prior period figures have been disclosed accurately.

-Some of the major advantages of Reserves and Surplus as follows:
+Some of the major advantages of Reserves and Surplus are as follows:

-- It acts as the first source of the fund when a company needs money for its business activities.
+- It is the first fund source when a company needs money for business activities.

-- It provides the cushion by absorbing the losses during those times when a company underperforms.
+- It provides a cushion by absorbing the losses when a company underperforms.